Masters of Science Fiction

 Masters of Science Fiction is a television anthology series by some of the producers of Masters of Horror.
 The show debuted on ABC on August 4, 2007, at 10PM for a run of four episodes.
 It was originally scheduled to run in six parts, but two episodes were removed from the schedule for undisclosed reasons.
-All six episodes can be streamed for free on Tubi and The Roku Channel, and purchased for viewing at Amazon Prime Video and Vudu.

-The show follows a similar format as Masters of Horror, with each hour long episode taking the form of a separate short film adaptation of a story by a respected member of the science fiction community, hence the Masters in the title.
+The show follows a similar format as Masters of Horror, with each hour long episode being an adaptation of a science fiction story by a reputable writer, hence the Masters in the title.

 In December 2007, the show was picked up by Space in Canada.
 This was followed by the North American premiere of the missing two episodes.
 A Region 1 DVD of all six episodes was released on August 5, 2008.
 On February 12, 2012, the Science Channel began airing the episodes, under the title Stephen Hawking's Sci-Fi Masters, beginning with the first domestic airing of the episode "Watchbird".

 The show is hosted off-screen by physicist Stephen Hawking.